milosdjakovic/zr-marjanovic/README.md

 Webpage done in reactjs and react-router done with create-react-app.

-You can see site following [this](http://www.zrmarjanovic.rs) link.
+You can view site following [this](http://www.zrmarjanovic.rs) link.